EionRobb/skype4pidgin/README.txt

 Q: Can you make a version that doesn't need Skype?
 A: Not possible right now.

+Q: What version of Pidgin do I need to be able to run this plugin?
+A: You need at least version 2.1.1 of Pidgin.
+You can download updates to Pidgin from www.pidgin.im

+Q: What version of Adium do I need to be able to run this plugin?
+A: You need version 1.2 to run the latest version of the plugin or 1.1 to run the older version of the plugin.
+You can download updates to Adium from www.adiumx.com

 Q: Where can I get the protocol icons?
 A: Download skype_icons.zip from this website and install the icons into the appropriate pixmaps/pidgin/protocols directory.